 Reach niche markets

-Part of the reason display advertising boosts brand awareness is that they show up on sites where prospects are already spending their time.
-Google matches web pages with your keywords and ads to bring relevant ads in front of the niche audience.
+Part of the reason display advertising boosts brand awareness is that it shows on sites where prospects are already spending their time.
+Google Ads Sydney matches web pages with your keywords and ads to bring relevant ads in front of the custom affinity audiences.
 For instance, by placing an ad for Publish your Recorded Webinar next to an Entrepreneur article about preparing to meet with investors, the ad is likely to appear in front of people who may take an interest in turning their meeting into a webinar.